-In 20 years of backpacking, one of my greatest packing discoveries was the use of a large compression sack (later, a nylon dry bag) to help compartmentalize my clothes.
+In 20 years of backpacking, one of my most significant packing discoveries was using a large compression sack (later, a dry 40d ripstop nylon bag) to help compartmentalize my clothes inside my travel bag.

-Typically, I'd keep the clean clothes in the compression sack, which would get progressively smaller until it was laundry time.
+Typically, I'd keep dirty clothes in one compression sack and clean clothes in another, which would get progressively smaller until it was laundry time.

-This approach was the best choice for me; it made me feel more organized than stuffing everything haphazardly into my backpack, but it also allowed me to fit more in the limited space available.
+This approach was the best choice for me; it made me feel more organized than stuffing everything haphazardly into my backpack, and it allowed me to fit more in the limited space available.

-Later, I discovered smaller packing cubes, which takes this concept of improved organization and packability even further.
+Later, I discovered smaller packing cubes, which further developed this concept of improved organization and packability.

 So, when the folks at BAGAIL reached out to me recently to give their compression packing cubes a try, I happily agreed.

-They sent me a set of three nylon packing cubes in different sizes (a medium size bag and two large bags), in blue (my favorite color) along with a black toiletry bag.
+They sent me a set of three water-resistant nylon packing cubes in different sizes (a medium size bag and two large bags), in blue (my favorite color), along with a black toiletry bag.